 Post-World War II

-The years between the end of World War II (1946) and the beginning of Joe Torre’s managerial tenure (1996) were incredibly productive for the Yankees.
-In this span of time, New York won approximately 12 World Series championships.
+The years between the end of World War II (beginning in the 1946 season) and the beginning of Joe Torre’s managerial tenure (1996) were incredibly productive for the Yankees.
+In this span of time, the Bronx Bombers won approximately 12 more World Series championships.

 The 1950s saw the emergence of a new generation of Yankees superstars, such as Mickey Mantle, Yogi Berra and Whitey Ford.
 They absolutely dominated the decade; for example, there were only two seasons where the Yankees did not make the World Series in the 1950s.

 1961 was another phenomenal season for New York, highlighted by their 109 - 53 record, World Series victory against the Cincinnati Reds - and perhaps most significantly - a home run race between Roger Maris and Mickey Mantle.

 Maris would go on to break Ruth's single season home run record by hitting home run number 61 on the final game of the regular season.

 In 1973, George Steinbrenner bought the team, marking a major milestone in Yankees history.
 Three years later, the Bronx Bombers began playing in a newly remodeled Yankee Stadium after spending two seasons playing at nearby Shea Stadium, home of the New York Mets.